A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: A General Framework for Design-Based Estimation

 The four estimators in the previous section can be thought of as estimates from OLS or WLS regression with different models of the outcome or different weighting schemes.
 If a researcher was willing to assume one of these outcome models, the choice of an estimator may be clear.
 However, from a design-based and fixed-population perspective, it is not obvious which of these is preferable.

 In this section, we present a general framework for estimation in pCRTs that offers a new, intuitive, view on the distinctions between these baseline estimators.
-This framework is closely related to those of \cite{wu_design-based_2021} and \cite{middleton_unbiased_2015}, the former focusing on paired randomization and the latter on blocked cluster-randomization.
-Below, we first articulate the estimation framework (\ref{sec:frame}), then propose a baseline estimator based on this framework (\ref{sec:hajek}), and finally discuss insights gained from the framework for estimation without covariate adjustment (\ref{sec:relation}).
+This framework is closely related to those of \cite{middleton_unbiased_2015} and \cite{wu_design-based_2021}, the former focusing on blocked cluster-randomization and the latter on paired randomization.
+Below, we first articulate the estimation framework (\ref{sec:frame}), then propose a baseline estimator based on this framework (\ref{sec:loomi}), and finally discuss insights gained from the framework for estimation without covariate adjustment (\ref{sec:relation}).